 Untold was released on March 12th, following a launch event held in Chicago.
 Untold could not have been released without the constant and undying support founder Leah Zeiger has received from family, friends, and fellow survivors.

-Untold has shown at the Chicago Feminist Film Festival, where it won the Audience Choice Award for Best Documentary, at DocYourWorld, where it won the Storytelling Award, as well as events at Columbia College Chicago and the House of Blues.
+Untold has shown at the Chicago Feminist Film Festival, where it won the Audience Choice Award for Best Documentary, at DocYourWorld, where it won the Storytelling Award, as well as events at Columbia College Chicago, the House of Blues, and elsewhere.